bootDNS/documentation/admin/getting-started.md

 ```

-You should now be able to access it via: http://HOSTNAME
+You should now be able to access it via: http://HOSTNAME, default username/password is: admin / password